DataSQRL/datasqrl.github.io/docs/reference/sqrl/datasqrl-spec.md

 }
 ```

-### Flink
+#### Flink

-Default stream engine.
+Apache Flink is the default stream processing engine.

-#### Connectors
+The physical plan that DataSQRL generates for the Flink engine includes:
+* FlinkSQL table descriptors for the sources and sinks
+* FlinkSQL view definitions for the data processing
+* A list of connector dependencies needed for the sources and sinks.

+Flink reads data from and writes data to the engines in the generated data pipeline.
+DataSQRL uses connector configuration templates to instantiate those connections.
+These templates are configured under the `connectors` property.

 Connectors that link flink to other engines and external systems can be configured in the `connectors` property.
-Connectors use the [flink configuration](https://nightlies.apache.org/flink/flink-docs-master/docs/connectors/table/overview/) and are directly passed through to flink without modification.
+Connectors use the [flink configuration options](https://nightlies.apache.org/flink/flink-docs-stable/docs/connectors/table/overview/) and are directly passed through to flink without modification.

-Environment variables that start with the `sqrl` prefix are templated variables that SQRL profiles.
-For example: `${sqrl:table}` provides the table name for the generated table.
+Environment variables that start with the `sqrl` prefix are templated variables that the DataSQRL compiler instantiates.
+For example: `${sqrl:table}` provides the table name for a connector that writes to a table.

 ```json
 {